A Parent's Guide To GCSE English Exams

 In recent years, the GCSE exams have undergone many changes and many parents are, understandably, unsure about what they involve.
 The GCSE English exams no longer include Foundation or Higher Tier papers, any coursework or controlled assessments and you can't take the set texts into the exams.

-For GCSE English Literature, you are expected to know the plot, characters, themes and context of a Shakespearean play, a 19th Century novel and a modern prose or drama text and memorised a range of quotations.
-And then there's the poetry!
+For GCSE English Literature, you’re expected to know the plot, characters, themes and context of a Shakespearean play, a 19th Century novel and a modern prose or drama text… and memorised a range of quotations.

 This parent's guide to GCSE English Language and Literature exams will, hopefully, provide an overview of what parents and their child need to know and answer some of the most common questions.